-The Jeol 2010 TEM at DMSE is an electron microscope facility that supports NTNU multi- disciplinary materials science research, with main focus on DMSE PhD research activities on metallic materials.
+The JEOL 2010 at DMSE is an electron microscope facility that supports NTNU's multi- disciplinary materials science research, with main focus on DMSE PhD research activities on metallic materials.
 In addition it is used to assist research activities done at other NTNU departments.
 Over the last years there has been an increased focus on characterisation of functional materials, catalysts and nanostructured materials.
-More information about the Jeol 2010.
+More information about the JEOL 2010.

-The CM30 is now 24 years old, still performing well and is still central in teaching and research activities.
-We keep it ‘alive' as long as possible, also after the NorTEM machine become operational.
+The CM30 is now 25 years old and still performing well.
+We want to keep it ‘alive' as long as possible, also now after the NorTEM machines have become operational.
 More information about the CM30.

 The group has a broad range of specimen preparation equipment for different materials and geometries.
 We have for many years worked systematically to establish the Tripod polishing technique for cross section TEM specimens.
 More information about the sample preparation lab.

-The computing facility has several computers with an assortment of analysation software.
+The computing facility has several computers with an assortment of analytical software.
 More information about the computing facilities.

 Information about using the TEMs can be found at the Using the facilities page.